sav-che/TL-2/Authors/Kummer, Paul {std. P. Kumm.}.md

 #### Herbarium and types

 Unknown.
-Exsiccatae: *Der Führer in die Flechtenkunde*, ed.
+*Exsiccatae*: *Der Führer in die Flechtenkunde*, ed.
 1, 1874, has 14 dried specimens; ed.
 2, 1883, lacks these specimens.

 #### Bibliography and biography